Nhungvoooo/nhung/content/pages/blog/surround-yourself-with-right-people.md

     flexDirection: col
 isFeatured: false
 ---
 The certificate of Achievement recognizes the successful completion of the Salesforce Administrator Course by TalentForce.
-This comprehensive program equips individuals with the essential skills and knowledge to manage and optimize Salesforce environments effectively.
+This comprehensive program equips individuals with the essential skills and knowledge to effectively manage and optimize Salesforce environments.

 > **1. Fundamentals of Salesforce:** Gain a solid understanding of Salesforce architecture, features, and capabilities.
 >